Nate-Wessel/knitting/sweaters/readme.md

 Put in a lifeline here!
 The neckline shaping in the next step could end up not working and it will be hard to get back to this point without overshooting.

-From here on out you'll be working on the larger 4mm needles, so the next stitches will be transitioning onto those.

 ### Mark the raglan increase lines
 With the magic loop ends at CF and CB, I marked the four increase points at
 * back: 15st from CB